Lalatenduswain/sonarqube-github-actions-ci/README.md

 # 🔍 SonarQube GitHub Actions CI Integration

-Automate your code quality checks using GitHub Actions and SonarQube with this robust, optimized workflow.
-This setup ensures seamless integration of SonarQube into your CI pipeline using Node.js, Java, and GitHub’s powerful Actions runner system.
+Automate code quality and security analysis with this GitHub Actions workflow for SonarQube.
+This setup integrates SonarQube into your CI pipeline, supporting Node.js and Java-based projects, and is optimized for performance and ease of use.

 📍 **Repo URL**: [https://github.com/Lalatenduswain/sonarqube-github-actions-ci](https://github.com/Lalatenduswain/sonarqube-github-actions-ci)